Kitchen Tricks

 Kitchen Tricks You Should Know

 I have some kitchen tricks you may or may not know.
-It’s funny how we take for granted what we do every day in the kitchen, or somewhere else in the house.
-You know, when we do shortcuts when making breakfast, or even stocking the pantry.
+It’s funny how we take what we do daily in the kitchen or elsewhere in the house for granted.
+You see, we take shortcuts when making breakfast or stocking the pantry.
 We don’t even think about it because we’ve been doing it forever.
-Here are a few of my kitchen tricks, please share your ideas with me.
+Here are a few of my kitchen tricks, or as some people would call them, kitchen hacks.
+Please share your ideas with me.
 Let’s make this list super long.

 Kitchen Tricks

-1. Scramble eggs in the microwave, in a bowl with the yolk, cracked, add a little milk or water, stir with a fork.
+1. Scramble eggs in the microwave in a bowl with the cracked yolk, add a little milk or water, and stir with a fork.

 2. Bake 12 single eggs in a greased muffin tin at 350 degrees until done.